For Immediate Release February 6, 2014

-Tony Rose – ABSS School Board Candidate
+Tony Rose – ABSS School Board Chair

 I believe that the most important part of the educational experience for our young citizens is what takes place in the classroom: teaching and learning.
 I believe that those in our community who have the best opportunity to help our young people succeed are those closest to them at home and in the classroom: parents and teachers.
-If elected, it will be my goal to support policies that empower our parents and teachers to be successful in their endeavor to educate our young people for tomorrow’s challenging world.
+If re-elected, it will be my goal to continue supporting policies that empower our parents and teachers to be successful in their endeavor to educate our young people for tomorrow’s challenging world.

 My wife and I are both “natives” of Alamance County.
 We attended Elon Elementary, Western Middle, and Western Alamance High Schools.
 We were both in the band, and I also played piano and sang in the chorus.
 I took college preparatory classes while in high school, because my parents believed higher education was very important.
 I am thankful for many ABSS teachers who had an influence on my education and life.
 I take pride in being an alumnus of the Alamance-Burlington School System, and in seeing the success of our current students.
 All students in our school system deserve to have a great educational experience.

 After I graduated from college, my career began with the Silicon Valley based Amdahl Corporation, located in Sunnyvale California.
 In 1993, I returned to North Carolina and began working for Integon Insurance Company and McGladrey & Pullen Accounting Firm, after which I became a consultant in the computer and networking field.
-For the past 11 years, I have been an assistant director of Information and Systems Technology at Elon University.
-My twenty years of experience as an IT professional will bring a needed technological perspective to the school board.
+For the past 15 years, I have been an assistant director of Information and Systems Technology at Elon University.
+My twenty-four years of experience as an IT professional will bring a needed technological perspective to the school board.

 I believe a high-quality and well-rounded education is of vital importance for young people in this generation.
 Students need to be challenged and given opportunities to pursue excellence.
 Teachers need to be given the resources and freedom to teach in a manner that provides such challenges to students.